BelaPlatform/bela_newBlog/docs/_posts/2020-05-01-sonic-tree-daniel-maszkowicz.markdown

 {% include single-image.html fileName="sonic-tree/full-installation.jpg" %}

-Sonic Tree is a metallic structure in a room of concrete, contrasting with the organic movements it incarnates.
+Sonic Tree is a metallic structure in a room of concrete contrasting with the organic movements it incarnates.
 Its virtual neuron cells exchange electric signals, and its metallic cells propagate sound faster than in the air.
 Just like any tree, it offers a comforting shelter with the sounds of insects and the soft breeze in its leaves.

 {% include vimeo.html vimeo="407982570" %}

 # Algorithmics

-This sound installation features an autonomous audio dedicated programmable processor containing the algorithms for the real-time processing of audio signals.
+This sound installation features an autonomous audio-dedicated programmable processor containing the algorithms for the real-time processing of audio signals (Bela + CTAG).

 {% include single-image.html fileName="sonic-tree/viewed-from-below.jpg" %}